Last Updated on January 3, 2021

-Travelling by train through Sri Lanka is something of a ‘must do’ experience.
-We were not disappointed when we decided to book 2 of the most scenic train journeys to experience in Sri Lanka – the Colombo Fort to Candy service and the Candy to Ella train.
+Travelling by train through Sri Lanka is something of a ‘must do’ experience and one of the best things to do in the country.
+We were not disappointed when we decided to book two of the most scenic train journeys to experience in Sri Lanka – the Colombo Fort to Candy service and the Candy to Ella train.

-If you are wishing to purchase tickets from the UK for the Sri Lanka train journeys you need to use an agent to do so.
-However as we were staying with Airbnb we asked our hosts to arrange the tickets for us.
+Tip – If you are wishing to purchase tickets from the UK for the Sri Lanka train journeys you need to use an agent to do so.
+However as we were staying at an Airbnb in Sri Lanka we asked our hosts to arrange the tickets for us.

 Sri Lanka train journey 1 – Colombo Fort to Kandy